SGU-infocom-official/sgu-bootstrap-treeview/README.md

 Sets the default foreground color used by all nodes, except when overridden on a per node basis in data.

 #### emptyIcon
 String, class name(s).
-Default: "glyphicon" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be used on a tree node with no child nodes.

 #### expandIcon
 String, class name(s).
-Default: "glyphicon glyphicon-plus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-plus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be used on an expandable tree node.

 #### loadingIcon
 String, class name(s).
-Default: "glyphicon glyphicon-hourglass" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-hourglass-half" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be used on an a lazyLoad node before its content gets loaded.